ion-ml/foa/ASSIGNMENT_ANSWERS.md

 The parameters used by Mitic, Vukovic, Petrovic and Miljkoiv (2015) for the Chebyshev chaotic map / Sum Squares algorithm are as follows:

-- Number of fruit flies = 30
+- Number of fruit flies (orbiting the swarm) = 30
+- Iterations per trial = 700
 - Number of trials = 50
-- Iterations per trial = 700
 - Search space lower bound = -10
 - Search space upper bound = 10